Saint John Vianney (the Curé of Ars), Priest

-A farmer learns wisdom by closeness to God, not books, and becomes a holy priest
+A farmer knows God through prayer, not books, and becomes a holy priest

 Father Vianney would spend the rest of his life, forty plus years, in Ars, burning his candle at both ends until there was nothing left to be consumed.
 His big heart enfolded the small town within itself.
 Father Vianney had a simple pastoral plan.
 His goal was that every single person in Ars go to Mass every single Sunday.
 Every.
 Single.
 Person.
 Every.
 Single.
 Sunday.
 To implement his plan, he acquainted himself with everyone, fasted and prayed, taught, and heard multiple hours of confessions every day.
 And he preached, unremittingly, about the fires of hell.
 If anyone thought there was no hell, then his sermons would have made no sense, because hell was his constant theme.
 His personality was not for everyone.
 He could seem fanatical, rough, and just a bit beyond zealous.
 But his total commitment, purity of life, and moral strictness were obvious.
 There was also that special something which only a saint has.
 Father Vianney had it.
 Like body language, which everyone can read but no one can explain, holiness surrounded him like an aura.